-Her freelance editing business Barrington Editorial is mentioned in the 2009 Children’s Writer Guide in an article by Christina Hamlett and has been a panalist for Beyond the First Draft/ Greater Los Angeles Writers Society and for Independent Writers of Southern California (IWOSC).
+Her freelance editing business Barrington Editorial is mentioned in the 2009 Children’s Writer Guide in an article by Christina Hamlett and has been a panalist for several times for both the Greater Los Angeles Writers Society and for Independent Writers of Southern California (IWOSC).
 She co-chaired a Poetry Critique Group for GLAWS and has conducted workshops at West Los Angeles Community College Creative Writers Club, California State University Los Angeles, and was on staff as an instructor at Santa Monica Collge Community Services.

 Lisa has been asked to read her work at West Hollywood Book Fair Storytelling Stage, IWOSC Reads Its Own, and has been a featured writer for Beyond Baroque Literary Center's Open Mic Series and The Rapp Saloon Reading Series.
 Lisa is currently working on a book of personal essay and a book on writing.
-She has recently completed a poetry manuscript and her first novel.
+She has recently completed her first novel and is seeeking representation.

 As a workshop facilitator she has inspired beginning and experienced writers to explore new material in a safe and supportive environment.
 She has conducted workshops in libraries, independent bookstores, and community colleges.
 With her literature and writing background, and her sharp eye for mechanical incongruities, her editing skills have helped many documents and manuscripts find a clearer focus, and a more resonant voice.